Cornbread Dressing has tender, sweet cubes of cornbread tossed with crusty sourdough and the perfect combination of fresh seasonal herbs.

 Instructions

-• PREP: Preheat the oven to 250 degrees F. Generously grease a 9×13-inch baking pan with nonstick spray and set aside.
+• Preheat oven to 250°F. Generously grease a 9×13-inch baking pan with cooking spray and set aside.

-• CORNBREAD AND BREAD: Cut the sourdough and cornbread into equal one-inch-wide pieces (½-inch thick); place both on a large, rimmed baking sheet (15×21 inches).
+• Cut the sourdough and cornbread into equal 1-inch-wide pieces (1/2-inch thick); place both on a large, rimmed sheet pan (15×21 inches).
 Bake for 45 minutes, gently stirring the bread and cornbread cubes every 15 minutes, or until completely dried.
-Remove from the oven and set aside to cool.
-Now, increase the oven temperature to 350 degrees F.
+Remove from oven and set aside to cool.
+Increase oven temperature to 350°F.

-• BUTTER AND VEGGIES: Melt the butter in a large skillet over medium-low heat.
-Add the diced onions, celery, and garlic and cook, stirring occasionally, until just beginning to lightly brown and the veggies are tender, about 10-15 minutes.
+• Melt the butter in a large skillet over medium-low heat.
+Add diced onions, celery, and garlic and cook, stirring occasionally, until veggies are tender and just beginning to lightly brown, about 10–15 minutes.
 While veggies are cooking, finely chop the herbs.

-• HERBS: Add all of the fresh chopped herbs (½ cup parsley, 2 tablespoons sage, 1 tablespoon rosemary, 1 teaspoon fresh oregano, and 1 and ½ tablespoons thyme) to the butter and veggie mixture.
+• Add all the fresh chopped herbs: parsley, sage, rosemary, fresh oregano, and thyme to the butter and veggie mixture.
 Add salt and pepper to taste (I use about 1 teaspoon salt and 1 teaspoon pepper).
 Remove pan from heat and let it cool slightly.

-• EGGS AND CHICKEN STOCK: In a separate bowl, whisk the 2 eggs with a fork until smooth.
+• In a separate bowl, whisk the eggs with a fork until smooth.
 Pour in the chicken stock and whisk again until smooth.
 Pour this mixture into the slightly cooled pan with the butter and herbs and gently stir to combine.
-(If the pot is super hot, you'll scramble the eggs!)
+(If the pot is super hot, you’ll scramble the eggs!)

-• COMBINE EVERYTHING: Add the cornbread and bread cubes to the pan.
+• Add the cornbread and bread cubes to the pan.
 Stir very gently until all ingredients are combined and the bread/cornbread is well coated.

 Recipe Notes

-Prep ahead: Bread cubes can be baked up to one day in advance.
+Prep ahead: Bread cubes can be baked up to 1 day in advance.
 Store in an airtight container at room temperature.

-Make ahead: Completely assemble the ingredients according to the recipe right up until baking it.
+Make ahead: Completely assemble the ingredients according to the recipe right up until baking.
 Instead of baking, cover the casserole dish tightly and refrigerate.
 The next day, remove the dressing from the fridge, allow it to come to room temperature, then bake in a preheated oven.
-You may need to add some additional baking time to the dressing.
-I don’t recommend making this Thanksgiving dressing more than a day in advance.
+You may need to add some baking time to the dressing.
+I don’t recommend making this dish more than a day in advance.

 Nutrition